crywolfe/stock-price-ai-assistant/README.md

 - `pydantic`: For data validation.
 - `yfinance`: For fetching financial data.
 - `gradio`: For creating the user interface.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License